block-core/blockcore-wallet/README.md

 # Web Browser Extension for Blockcore

-Basic shell for our future web browser extension for digital signing, web site login and more.
+Basic shell for our web browser extension for digital signing, web site login and more.

 The Blockcore Extension does basic wallet management, account management, identity management and signing.

 ![](/doc/blockcore-extension-walkthrough.gif)

+## Supported Browsers

+The extension works on Chrome and Edge browsers.
+Future FireFox support might be added later.

 ## Development Requirements